 It was difficult to tell the shape that the base was in without cleaning it up.
 I used a degreaser called Krud Kutter.
 It really does all the work for you.
 Spray it on, wait a few minutes, then hose off the dirt.
 I did that twice.

 After the base of the repurposed Singer Sewing Machine dried, I realized that I wasn’t going to be able to leave it in it’s original condition.
 It needed to be hit with a wire brush.

 After I bought all of that wood from the Peddler’s Mall, I had to do some reorganization in the garage.
 I had a large plastic shelf holding all of my paint.
 I was unable to slide in the larger pieces of plywood because the shelf was in the way.
 So, I ordered this handy wire shelf off of Amazon.
 It's not as wide or as deep, so it works perfectly.

 You can see that I was unable to slide my wood in and out of my lumber storage bench in this BEFORE shot.

-You can see that I have an issue with spray paint!
+Maybe I have an issue with spray paint?
 Can one really have TOO much spray paint?

 I decided I should start using up some of that spray paint on some quick and easy projects!
 That last singer treadle was spray painted black.
 I wanted to do a fun color for this one.
 After all, it’s only paint!
 If it doesn’t sell, I can just repaint it.

 I was originally going to use this table top that came off a pub table for the repurposed Singer Sewing Machine.
 But I wasn’t loving the colors together.
 I decided that the top needed to be darker.

-I decided to use some of this fencing as a table top.
-Because I was sort of in a rush and didn’t take any pictures.
+I decided to use some of this reclaimed fencing as a table top.
+Because I was sort of in a rush I didn’t take any pictures.

 I used three fence boards cut to size, and used to smaller pieces to connect them all together. (see below) I wanted them to be black, but I didn’t really want to paint them so I used some Minwax Gel Stain (classic black)